 Educator, Raw and Living Foods Chef, Culturally Conscious Art Curation.

 Chardilaine Whitlock (aka Char, or Chardi) is a nurse currently working in Northern California.
 She lived in Arkansas for 2.5 years after graduating from nursing school and fell in love with the Natural State.
-She is working on her masters in nursing education and will finish in May of 2019.
 Her interests include educating underserved communities about health and wellness.
 She is interested in understanding the root cause of health disparities among communities of color and creating holistic models of wellness that address these issues.
-For the Nature Center for Meditation, her work includes helping to write papers that use evidence-based practice to obtain grants to fund this project.